How do I prove my No Claim Discount (NCD)?

-If however, your trip is of a longer duration or you are going to exceed the total number of days over more than one trip, then please call us to discuss extending your cover.
+If however, your trip is of a longer duration or you are going to exceed the total number of days over more than one trip, then please call us to extend your cover.

-Do I need to inform you about modifications to my motorhome that I am considering?
+Do I need to inform you about modifications to my car that I am considering?

 If the modifications will increase the performance of your vehicle, then yes we need to be informed.
 Common modifications that we need to be aware of (but not limited to) include engine enhancements, changes to the exhaust system.